OpenThermal/libseek-thermal/README.md

 seek_viewer --camtype=seekpro --colormap=11 --mode=file --output=seek.avi       # record color mapped thermal video
 seek_viewer --camtype=seekpro --colormap=11 --mode=v4l2 --output=/dev/video0    # stream the thermal video to v4l2 device
 ```

+### seek_snapshot
+seek_snapshot takes still images.
+This is useful for intergrating into shell scripts.
+It supports rotation and color mapping in the same manner as seek_viewer.
+Run with --help for all options.

 ## Linking the library to another program